cloudcommunity/Cloud-Deploy-Buttons/README.md

 ## Introduction

 Deploying applications can be complex and time-consuming.
-[Cloud Deploy Buttons] aims to simplify the process by providing deploy buttons for popular hosting providers.
+This repository aims to simplify the process by providing deploy buttons for popular hosting providers.
 With a single click, you can deploy your apps seamlessly, saving you time and effort.

 ---